ArtemBraun/Data_Products_Shiny_App/README.md

 This Assignment is part of Developing Data Products Course by Coursera.
 The goal is to make Shiny Application and Reproducible Pitch.

+This application has applied value for Marketing Department of my employer company (forestry industry).

 **Web application** was made using R and Shiny framework and could be accessed here:
 https://abraun.shinyapps.io/Forestry_Analytics/
 (please, wait for 1-2 munites while data is being downloaded)